shishu94/Klipperotchy/tools/serial_moonraker_bridge/README.md

 Python3 application that allows to bridge source of GCODE from a serial interface and feed them directly into [Moonraker](https://github.com/Arksine/moonraker) (in other words a [Klipper](https://www.klipper3d.org/) printer) via the network.

 # What is it for
-This tool is particularly usefull to control Klipper via external softwares or devices that only control 3d printers, lasers, CNCs via a physical serial port.
+This tool is particularly useful to control Klipper via external softwares or devices that only control 3d printers, lasers, CNCs via a physical serial port.

 A few examples:
 - [Mosaic Palette 3 (Pro)](https://www.mosaicmfg.com/products/palette-3-pro)